UPDATED February 28, 2017

 Phoenix has caused delays in disability insurance (DI) payments because information from the employer has not been sent to SunLife to complete the DI application process.
 SunLife has told PSAC that they cannot process DI claims until they have all of the information.
 We are working with the employer and with SunLife to address these problems.

-If you are in this situation, you should complete a Phoenix feedback form or call the call centre at 1-855-686-4729 to let them know about your situation.
-Since you are receiving no pay, your situation should be considered Priority #1.
+If you are in this situation, you should complete a Phoenix feedback form or contact the call centre at 1-855-686-4729 to let them know about your situation.
+Since you are receiving no pay, your situation will be given priority.
 We know that it may be difficult to get an answer right away, given the volume of inquiries.
 However, it is still important to register the problem by calling. and/or filling in the web form.

 What do I do if I have been cut off from or not been enrolled in health benefits because of Phoenix?